 What should I expect from the Pillar Procedure?

 The Pillar Procedure for snoring is performed right in our New York offices.
-During the procedure, Dr. Stein will place three small implants in your soft palate tissue.
+During the procedure, your oral surgeon will place three small implants in your soft palate tissue.
 The implants, less than an inch in length, are made from a woven polyester material that has been safely used for decades in implantable medical devices.
 These implants add structural support to help stiffen the soft palate.
 Over time, your body will naturally form tissue capsules around the implants, further increasing the rigidity and stability of the soft palate.
 Ultimately, a more structurally sound soft palate will reduce or eliminate vibrations that can cause or contribute to chronic snoring, as well as certain cases of mild to moderate sleep apnea.
 In most instances, the Pillar Procedure takes just 20 minutes to complete and can be done using only local anesthesia.

 Compare Soft Palate Procedures